 Like all good jambalaya, this one starts with the Cajun “holy trinity” of onion, celery, bell peppers, and then layers in chicken, andouille sausage, tomatoes, herbs, spices, and finally, the shrimp.
 It’s full of New Orleans smoke and spice, and every spoonful is meaty — we like a big soup spoon for this stew because we are especially fond of the bites that combine the chewiness of the peppery sausage with the briny shrimp, so perfectly firm.

-We have always loved a bowl of jambalaya, but this recipe is a particular favorite because it’s so low key.
+We have always loved a bowl of jambalaya, but this recipe is a particular favorite because it’s so low-key.
 It only cooks for an hour, and yet it still has all the flavors and textures that make the dish wonderful.
-It’s the perfect project for a lazy Sunday afternoon, when you have the luxury to sit by with a book and a glass of wine and stir the stew occasionally — and when you might be inclined to invite a few friends over to enjoy it with you.
+It’s the perfect project for a lazy Sunday afternoon, when you have the luxury to sit by with a book and a glass of wine and stir the stew occasionally.

 - 1 ½ cups long-grain white rice